-Twitter: Lovely thank you gift of donuts from client X this morning, kettles going on in the office now.
+Twitter: Lovely thank you for the gift of doughnuts from client X this morning, kettles going on in the office now.

-LinkedIn: I went to the Catering University of doughnut making, I have been producing on average 1,500 donuts a day for 8 years, here is a link to the website for my doughnut shop, we sell online.
+LinkedIn: I went to the Catering University of doughnut making, I have been producing an average of 1,500 doughnuts a day for 8 years, here is a link to the website for my doughnut shop, which we sell online.